Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 * An Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/en-us/free/) before you begin.
 * An AKS on Azure Stack HCI cluster with **at least one Linux worker node** that is up and running. **Your Linux nodes must have a minimum of 4 vCPU cores and 8GB memory, around 2 vCPU cores and 3GB memory would be used by Arc and AzureML extension components** that we will be installing as part of this tutorial.
 If you don't have an AKS on Azure Stack HCI cluster, you can follow [the official documentation here](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-walkthrough-powershell) to create one on your Azure Stack HCI hardware.
 Alternatively, you can follow [AKS on Azure Stack HCI Evaluation guide](https://github.com/Azure/aks-hci/tree/main/eval) to create a cluster on an Azure VM with only a couple of commands (This should only be used for proof of concept, please use [the official documentation](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-walkthrough-powershell) and hardware for production workloads).
 * An Azure Machine Learning (AML) Workspace deployed as part of your subscription.
 You can [create an AML workspace](https://docs.microsoft.com/azure/machine-learning/how-to-manage-workspace?tabs=python) if you don't already have one.
-If you are using the AML Python SDK to create your workspace, please make sure it has a version>= **1.30**
+If you are using the AML Python SDK to create your workspace, please make sure it has a version>= **1.30**.
-Make sure you have access to Azure and your Azure Stack Hub is ready for use.
 We strongly recommend learning more about [the innerworkings and concepts in Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-architecture) before continuing with the rest of this article (optional).

 ## Connect your AKS on Azure Stack HCI Cluster to Azure Via Azure Arc